NeuroFusionAI/fibo-mcp/README.md

 International capacity — Can enter into relations with other sovereign states

-In the FIBO ontology hierarchy, a <span style="color:red">Sovereign State</span> is a specialized type of <span style="color:red">Polity</span>, which is broadly defined as a legal person representing entities such as states, municipalities, or other civil authorities.
+In the FIBO ontology hierarchy, a **Sovereign State** is a specialized type of **Polity**, which is broadly defined as a legal person representing entities such as states, municipalities, or other civil authorities.

 The concept is located in:
 BE/GovernmentEntities/GovernmentEntities/SovereignState